DeiC-HPC/GPU-learning/book/docs/shared-memory.md

     that all threads, within a thread block, have reached a specific point before any can continue.
 This is useful especially when using larger kernels or shared memory, where we can make sure that every thread in the thread block has come beyond a specific point.
-In CUDA we can use a barrier by calling the `__syncthreads()` function.
+In CUDA and HIP we can use a barrier by calling the `__syncthreads()` function.
 It is also important to note, that all code must pass the same barrier at the same time.
 Using barriers in a different way will result in undefined behaviour.